Youplala/DateABot/data/nlu.md

 - hi there, how are you today ?
 - hi, how are u?
 - I'm good and you ?
+- hello my name is something how are you

 ## intent:lame_pickup
 - Do you come with coffee and cream, cuz ur my sugar!